 Registering for a Course

 - For ABA coursework, you must self-register either through the registration menu app in myUWF (for previously admitted students) or through UWF’s continuing education system (Registration through continuing education is only available for the first course for new students who have not yet completed the admission process).
 Degree-seeking students requiring financial aid will have to follow UWF’s degree-seeking registration process through myUWF.
 Enrollment in each course is only guaranteed for students who are registered and paid.

 - Please note: each class does not become active in eLearning until the Monday of the week the first class is held.
-Courses will not display in eLearning prior to that time.
+Courses will not display in eLearning before that time.

 - Students are responsible for self-registering for each course in the sequence.
-This may occur at various times during each semester, and students who utilize financial aid funding should register for all courses at the start of each semester.
-The office of ABA will email the information with course reference numbers at the beginning of each semester, and semester schedules are also posted on the Center for Behavior Analysis website.
+Registration may occur at various times during each semester, and students who utilize financial aid funding should register for all courses at the start of each semester.
+The Center for Behavior Analysis at UWF will email the information with course reference numbers at the beginning of each semester, and semester schedules are also posted on the Center for Behavior Analysis website.

 - Students may elect to take a break from coursework.
 Students who plan on continuing at a later date should email the Office of ABA to determine future availability of the next course.

 Dropping and Withdrawing from a Course

-Once students are registered through myUWF, the Office of ABA cannot change enrollment statuses.
+Once students register through myUWF, the Center for Behavior Analysis cannot change enrollment statuses.
 Students must make changes through myUWF or contact the registrar's office.